Snehaphilip989/miniproject1/GIT_BasicCommands.md

 The "branch" command helps you create, delete, and list branches.
 It's the go-to command when it comes to managing any aspect of your branches - no matter if in your local repository or on your remotes.

+A branch in Git is simply a lightweight movable pointer to one of these commits.
+The default branch name in Git is master.
+As you start making commits, you're given a master branch that points to the last commit you made.
+Every time you commit, the master branch pointer moves forward automatically.

 ## Commit

 The git commit command is used to capture a snapshot of the project's currently staged changes.